 I’ve looked into doing a wholesale show but booth fees start at around $2,000 and up.
 That’s a big investment and I don’t know if it will give me a big enough return in orders.
 I just keep thinking I can get orders on my own without doing a show but so far that hasn’t been successful.
 So how can I get stores to buy my work?

 I hear this kind of question a lot.

-Sometimes I’m amazed the streets aren’t filled with enraged artists smashing windows and howling “WHAT THE HELL DO YOU WANT FROM ME?” through the letterboxes of indie shops and boutiques.
+Sometimes I’m amazed the streets aren’t filled with enraged artists smashing windows and howling “WHAT THE HELL DO YOU WANT FROM ME?” through the letterboxes of independent shops and boutiques.